Course Outline

 Introduction to Path Planning for Autonomous Vehicles

-• Fundamentals of path planning and associated challenges
+• Fundamentals and challenges of path planning

 • Applications in autonomous driving and robotics for government

-• Review of traditional and modern planning techniques
+• Review of traditional and modern planning techniques for government use

 Graph-Based Path Planning Algorithms

-• Overview of A* and Dijkstra algorithms
+• Overview of A* and Dijkstra algorithms for efficient route determination

 Sampling-Based Path Planning Algorithms

-• Random sampling techniques: RRT and RRT*
+• Random sampling techniques: Rapidly-exploring Random Trees (RRT) and RRT*

-• Handling non-holonomic constraints in government vehicles
+• Handling non-holonomic constraints to ensure feasible paths

 Optimization-Based Path Planning